 The Hort sign out desk is linked in with the School’s central database and updates student information from Parent Portal.
 Parents provide all pertinent pick-up permissions and information via the Portal.
 One-time pick-up permissions, on the other hand, must be submitted in handwritten letter form in the morning to the class teacher or any Hort educator for latter processing at the Hort sign out Desk.
 All other permissions, however, must go through the Parent Portal to become part of our Hort sign-out’s data set.

-During the school holidays, Hort is offered for Primary children in grades 1 - 5 as a whole day educational and recreational programme between the hours of 08:00 and 17:00.
-Please note that holiday Hort will begin at 07:00 starting from February break 2019.
+During the school holidays, Hort is offered for Primary children in grades 1 - 5 as a whole day educational and recreational programme between the hours of 07:00 and 17:00.

 EY3 children transferring from the Leipzig International Kindergarten into Primary School may attend Summer Holiday Hort as a transitional step before the beginning of Grade 1.

 Parents are asked to sign their children up for the Holiday Hort in advance.
 Holiday Hort services carry a separate fee.